apollographql/apollo-server/DESIGN.md

 The main goals of Apollo Server are (in order of priority):

 1. Simplicity: Apollo Server’s core API is very straight forward.
 It’s one function that does one thing really well (parsing, validating and executing GraphQL queries), and doesn’t do anything else.
 2. Flexibility: The core of Apollo Server should be transport-agnostic (e.g. it doesn’t deal with HTTP or Websockets directly.
-This is will be handled in the wrappers for Express, HAPI, etc.)
+This is will be handled in the wrappers for Express, Hapi, etc.)
 3. Performance: Apollo server should be be tunable to make it fast in production.
 One example of this is that it should be able to take pre-stored queries to skip parsing and validation.
 It should also allow easy integration of profiling tools like Apollo Tracer that help with debugging and optimizing server performance.

 ### Integrations